Yoast/wordpress-seo/readme.txt

 = 15.3 =
 Release Date: November 17th, 2020

+Out now: Yoast SEO 15.3!
+In this release, you’ll find full language support for Hebrew in our analysis!
+This makes it a lot more natural to optimize your posts and it lets you focus on the writing part.
+Read more about what’s new in Yoast SEO 15.3 in [our release post](https://yoa.st/release-15-3)!

 Bugfixes:

 * Fixes a bug where no notification to reindex your site would be shown when the indexing process failed.